What’s the difference between upskilling and reskilling, and how can HR use both to prepare employees for the future of work?

 Furthermore, building a leave management system requires significant technical resources.
 This can include developing software, integrating with existing systems, and ensuring that the system is secure and reliable.

 Finally, building a leave management system requires ongoing maintenance and support.
-This can include updating policies and procedures, training employees, and troubleshooting technical issues.
+This can include updating policies and procedures, training employees, and troubleshooting technical difficulties.

 Overall, building a leave management system requires a significant investment of time, resources, and expertise.
 However, the benefits of a well-designed system can be significant, including improved employee satisfaction, increased productivity, and reduced administrative burdens.